-If Russia beats us in some scientific field -- Russia's ideological and political prospects are bolstered.
-If Russia shows a rapid increase in her standard of living -- as she has already done -- she strengthens her hand in dealing with the uncommitted peoples of the world.
+If Russia shows a rapid increase in her standard of living -- as she has already done -she strengthens her hand in dealing with the uncommitted peoples of the world.

 We can match and over-match the Communists in every field of effort.

 We will do it by having an ever-expanding standard of living, by bringing us closer to the goal of eliminating poverty.

 And we will do it by helping the underdeveloped peoples of Asia, Africa and Latin America to move toward these same goals -- and far more rapidly than they are now doing.

 We must recapture the mantle of the peace-maker, restore to the people of the world the vision of an America of intelligent compassion, of wise generosity, the vision of an America which feels deeply for people in trouble, an America ready to help from the fullness of our resources.

 With our magnificent food and fiber production we can make war on hunger.
 In a world filled with disease and suffering we can muster our tremendous resources to heal the sick.

-We could build -- as I have proposed -- a White Fleet of mercy ships -- de mothballed Navy ships which could be formed into groups that would be able to rush massive assistance as cases of natural disaster such as the recent Chilean earthquakes and floods.
-And these ships could be used between disaster assignments as teaching and training units, to teach the peoples of Asia, Africa and South America how to raise their health standards.
+We could build -- as I have proposed -- a White Fleet of mercy ships -- demothballed Navy ships which could be formed into groups that would be able to rush massive assistance in cases of natural disaster such as the recent Chilean earthquakes and floods.
+And these ships could be used between ord disaster assignments as teaching and training units, to teach the peoples of Asia, Africa and South America how to raise their health standards.

+White Sloot

 We could form -- as I have also proposed in the Congress this year -- a Peace Corps of young men who would go into the villages and rural areas of the developing nations of the world to work with the peasants and the villagers in projects to help themselves.

-We could invest much of the great sore of so-called "soft currencies" which we have received from the sale of our food and fiber overseas under Public Law 480, in long-term loans and grants for schools, scholarships, libraries, hospitals, chirp, sto help stabilize the newly-independent societies in the continents and islands of Africa and Asia.
+We could invest much of the great fore of so-called "soft currencies" which we have received from the sale of our food and fiber overseas under Public Law 480, in long-term loans and grants for schools, scholarships, libraries, hospitals, clinics, to help stabilize the newly-independent societies in the continents and islands of Africa and Asia.

 Above all, we must remember that the principal task of those who would keep this nation of ours free and secure is to build the kind of world in which poverty and ignorance are not forcing men to violence.

 As Aristotle commented, "Poverty is the parent of revolution and crime."

 The more desperate the poverty, the more violent is the inevitable reaction -mob action, revolution, and war are the results.
-Peace and security for America -even with the finest military weapons in the world -- are not possible for us in a world of the hungry the sid and the illiterate!